 Day 7: Outfit Your Desk With Ergonomic Products

-All of that said, even a standing desk won’t address the fact that it’s the products on the desk that often cause the greatest ergonomic problems.
+All of that said, even a standing desk can’t address the fact that the products on the desk can often cause great ergonomic problems also.
 From laptop keyboards that force your wrists and hands into an unnatural straight position to tiny tablet screens that lead you to hunch over your desk, your devices and accessories are the root cause of many Repetitive Strain Injuries.

 However, these issues are all easily addressed with just a few ergonomic products.
 A split keyboard, for example, will guide your hands and wrists into a much more natural position, while a laptop and tablet stand will help you move your laptop screen into an ideal position (you’ll know you’ve found it when you can view your screen straight on while keeping your neck relaxed rather than craning).
 Add in an ergonomic mouse, and you’ll be working productively, efficiently and comfortable for as many long hours at the office as you’re willing to pull.

 Sure, they taught you to type in school, but are you really typing the “right” way?
 If not, you’re at a high risk for developing carpal tunnel syndrome and other Repetitive Strain Injuries (RSIs).
 To type properly, make sure to float your arms above the keyboard, typing at an angle, rather than letting the keyboard’s straight layout splay your hands.
 You can use a wrist support to help you achieve the ideal floating position.
 Hit the keys lightly (it often takes far less pressure to type than you think), and make sure to take breaks frequently to move your hands and wrists in new ways.